 The BCA Committee is made up of knowledgeable people from the world of British comics generously giving their time to read every eligible entry and select a final shortlist of nominees.

-Zainab Akhtar is currently studying for her Masters in Librarianship, and is developing a dedicated comics collection at Leeds City College.
-She writes for the Forbidden Planet blog and The Beat, in either sweeping assumptions or impassioned rants.
+Zainab Akhtar is a freelance writer and professional librarian and is developing a dedicated comics collection at Leeds City College.
+She has written for The Guardian, Publisher’s Weekly, Forbidden Planet, The Beat, and The Comics Journal.
+Her own site Comics & Cola was nominated for an Eisner Award for Best Comics-Related Periodical/Journalism.
 She loves comics almost as much as she loves food.
-She loves food a lot.
+She loves food a lot. @comicsandcola